ubuntu/WSL/docs/tutorials/gpu-cuda.md

 ## Compile a sample application

-Duration: 01:00

-NVidia provides an open source repository on GitHub with samples for CUDA Developers to explore the features available in the CUDA Toolkit.
+NVIDIA provides an open source repository on GitHub with samples for CUDA Developers to explore the features available in the CUDA Toolkit.
 Building one of these is a great way to test your CUDA installation.
 Let’s choose the simplest one just to validate that our installation works.

 Let’s say you have a `~/Dev/` directory where you usually put your working projects.
 Navigate inside the directory and `git clone` the [cuda-samples repository](https://github.com/nvidia/cuda-samples):